E-cigarette giant Juul's campaign donations favor Democrats

 In California, where Juul is headquartered, the company has donated close to $99,000 since early last year to members of the state legislature, political action committees and committees set up to influence the outcome of ballot measures.

 About a third of the money went to Assemblymember Adam Gray, a Democrat from Merced who chairs the powerful Governmental Organization Committee.
-Gray's re-election campaign received $8,800 from Juul and the company gave another $25,000 to Valley Solutions, Gray's ballot measure committee.
+Gray's reelection campaign received $8,800 from Juul, and the company gave $25,000 to Valley Solutions, Gray's ballot measure committee.

 Legislation introduced by Gray and other assemblymembers earlier this month to curb youth use of vaping products was criticized by the American Cancer Society's Cancer Action Network as an industry-friendly measure that should be called the "Juul Market Share Protection Act."

+Gray said in a statement sent by his spokesman that the financial support he receives "plays zero role in how I represent my district or how I make decisions on public policy."

-Despite Juul's commitment to keeping its products out of teen hands, the company has fought in California and other states against legislation that anti-tobacco groups have argued would help to move toward that goal.
+Despite Juul's public commitment to keeping its products out of teens' hands, the company has fought in California and other states against legislation that anti-tobacco groups have argued would help to move toward that goal.

 Juul and the Vapor Technology Association, a trade group that lists Juul as a platinum member, opposed a California bill that would have banned flavored tobacco products, arguing such a prohibition would only hurt adults trying to quit smoking.